MileHacker Logo

 Visitor Attractions

-Tourists visit Korla for several experiences.
+Tourists visit Korla for multiple experiences.
 The city serves as a practical base for exploring the vast natural landscapes of Xinjiang, including the fringes of the Taklamakan Desert and, seasonally, the stunning Tarim Poplar Forest.

 • The historical Iron Gate Pass draws interest with ancient Silk Road defenses and sweeping views.